Jump to:

 3. Size & Aspect Ratio

-When shopping for a budget gaming monitor, size and aspect ratio significantly impact both your gaming experience and your wallet.
+When shopping for a budget gaming monitor, screen size and aspect ratio play a major role in shaping your gaming experience (and how much money you’ll spend).

-• 32 inches and larger: More immersive but typically more expensive and requires a deeper desk
+32 inches and upHighly immersive; more expensive and needs a deeper desk

 4. Panel Type